What is a Toyota certified collision center?

 Toyota Safety Sense: What gets affected in a collision

-Depending on the collision location and severity, the following TSS components may require recalibration:
+Depending on collision location and severity, these components may need recalibration:

-- Pre-Collision System (PCS), Front radar sensor, typically mounted in the lower grille
+- Pre-Collision System (PCS), Front radar sensor in lower grille

-- Lane Departure Alert (LDA), Front-facing camera, often integrated into the windshield or rearview mirror area
+- Lane Departure Alert (LDA), Front-facing camera in windshield or rearview mirror area

-- Automatic High Beams (AHB), Also tied to the front camera system
+- Automatic High Beams (AHB), Tied to front camera system

 - Rear Cross-Traffic Alert, Rear radar sensors